Test in a live environment

 Works wherever you need it to.

 C# offers a unique feature that enhances the organization and management of code in larger projects: the partial keyword class.
 This feature, accessible via the partial modifier, allows developers to split the definition of a class, interface, or struct across multiple files.
 This capability is particularly beneficial for working with already generated source code, such as user interface control definitions or service wrapper code, alongside custom business logic.
-In this article, we'll learn about partial classes and the IronPDF library using Visual Studio.
+In this article, we'll learn about partial classes and the IronPDF PDF Library for .NET using Visual Studio.

 A partial class, maintaining the same accessibility level, is defined with the partial modifier in C#, indicating that the class definition is spread out over two or more files within the same assembly.
 This approach keeps related code together while maintaining separation of concerns.
 For example, a partial class Employee might have its business logic in one file and its data access layer in another, yet both parts are compiled into a single class.
 This separation not only makes the code more manageable but also allows multiple developers to work on the same class without conflict.